Advertisement

 Improve your heart health

-Walking can reduce your risk of high blood pressure and high cholesterol, both of which can lead to heart disease and stroke.
-You might be surprised to learn that when it comes to heart disease risk, the benefits of walking may be similar to those associated with running.
+When it comes to heart disease risk, you might be surprised to learn that the benefits of walking may be similar to those of running.
 So, someone who runs a mile could receive many of the same benefits if they choose to walk instead (and perhaps go a little farther).

 5 / 9